Acacia prismifolia

 Acacia prismifolia is a shrub of the genus Acacia and the subgenus Plurinerves that is endemic to a small area of south western Australia.
 It was once thought to be extinct until a specimen was found in 2018.

 Description

 The rounded shrub typically grows to a height of 0.15 to 0.5 m and has densely villous branchlets with persistent linear to linear-triangular shaped stipules that are 1 to 1.5 mm in length.
 Like most species of Acacia it has phyllodes rather than true leaves.
-The evegreen and slightly curved phyllodes have a trigonous cross-section and have a length of 5 to 9 mm and a wisth of 1 to 2 mm with four nerves where the central nerve is slightly raised.
+The evergreen and slightly curved phyllodes have a trigonous cross-section and have a length of 5 to 9 mm and a wisth of 1 to 2 mm with four nerves where the central nerve is slightly raised.
 When it blooms it produces simple inflorescences that are found crowded toward the ends of the branchlets and have spherical flower-heads with a diameter of 3 to 4 mm and contain 9 to 10 yellow coloured flowers.